ikhide/HubStaff-Meeting/README.md

 - TypeScript for type safety
 - Winston for logging
-- Write unit tests for coverage
+- Write unit tests and maintain 100% test coverage
+- Add JSDoc comments for better documentation

 ### On Architecture